nukep/llamadb/README.md

  * The user may expect all database files to be on an encrypted drive.
    Sensitive data shouldn't leak to unexpected places.

-## API design

-When using the Rust or C API, all columns are sent and received as _byte arrays_.
-It is up to the client-side driver to convert these types to numbers or strings if applicable.

 ## Security principles